Music and worship arts Ministries

 REQUIEM

 2023 was a special year of music at First UMC.
 We commissioned and premiered REQUIEM by Heather Sorenson.
-IT was am amazing journey coming out of the pandemic that started in 2020 and continues to effect us today.
+It was an amazing journey coming out of the 2020 pandemic and continues to effect us today.
 REQUIEM was commissioned to help heal our world with hope and the light of Christ.
-Join us in 2025 as we perform this work again and take it to the National Cathedral in Washington D.C,
+REQUIEM premiered in Carnegie Hall in November 2023 and has since been performed hundreds of times across the globe.

 OUR ORGANs